mheiges/vagrant-irods_ugm2015/README.md

 are all based on the same vagrant box.
 Running `vagrant up` will start all three.
 Alternatively you can start them individually by name, e.g. `vagrant up ies`.

-There are install scripts to run on each of these hosts to prepare them for their intended roles.
+There are install scripts that Vagrant will run on each of these hosts to prepare them for their intended roles.
 These scripts are simple implementations of the instructions in the `GettingStartedwiRODS4.1.pdf` linked above.
 The scripts are not idempotent so if they fail you may be better off destroying the VM and starting over.
+If you run `vagrant up` with `--no-provision` you can run the scripts manually.

 The `install.env` file defines passwords and other variable values.